HyperGAN/HyperGAN/README.md

 The discriminators job is to tell if a piece of data is real or fake.
 In hypergan, a discriminator can also be a classifier.

+You can combine multiple discriminators in a single GAN.

 ### pyramid_stride

 ### pyramid_nostride